-- Most or all of the command and general staff positions are filled. - Incident base/camps are established.

-- The incident extends into multiple operational periods. - A written action plan is needed and prepared. - Many of the functional units are needed and staffed. - Operations personnel normally do not exceed 200 per operational period and total incident personnel do not exceed 500 (numbers are guidelines only). - Divisions are usually established to geographically facilitate making work assignments and a qualified division/group supervisor is not required on Divisions established for reasons other than span-of-control or other complexity factors. - Role of Agency Administrator - Complexity analysis - Escaped Fire Situation Analysis - Agency Administrator briefings - Written Delegation of Authority
+- Most or all of the command and general staff positions are filled. - Incident base/camps are established. - The incident extends into multiple operational periods. - A written action plan is needed and prepared. - Many of the functional units are needed and staffed. - Operations personnel normally do not exceed 200 per operational period and total incident personnel do not exceed 500 (numbers are guidelines only). - Divisions are usually established to geographically facilitate making work assignments and a qualified division/group supervisor is not required on Divisions established for reasons other than span-of-control or other complexity factors. - Role of Agency Administrator - Complexity analysis - Wildland Fire Situation Analysis - Agency Administrator briefings - Written Delegation of Authority

-Type 1 Incident - Characteristics of a Type 1 Incident: A Type 1 Incident meets all the criteria of a Type 2 Incident, plus the following:
+Type 1 Incident

+Characteristics of a Type 1 Incident: A Type 1 Incident meets all the criteria of a Type 2 Incident, plus the following:

-- All command and general staff positions are activated. - Operations personnel often exceed 500 per operational period and total personnel will usually exceed 1000 (numbers are guideline only). - Divisions are almost always established requiring division/group supervisor qualified personnel. - Type 1 Incident may require the establishment of branches. - The Agency Administrator will have briefings, EFSA's, and new delegation of authority along with possible transition from Type 2 to Type 1 Teams. - At this stage interface with the team often takes more of the Agency Administrator's time.
+- All command and general staff positions are activated. - Operations personnel often exceed 500 per operational period and total personnel will usually exceed 1000 (numbers are guideline only). - Divisions are established requiring division/group supervisor qualified personnel.

+- May require the establishment of branches. - The Agency Administrator will have briefings, WFSAs, and new delegation of authority along with possible transition from Type 2 to Type 1 Teams. - At this stage interface with the team often takes more of the Agency Administrator's time. - Use of resource advisors at the incident base usually occurs. - High impact on the local office occurs requiring additional staff for office administrative support functions.

+Unified Command

-Unified Command - A representative from each of the involved jurisdictions shares in carrying out the command and at times other functions.
+A representative from each of the involved jurisdictions shares in carrying out the command and at times other functions.
 Collectively they direct the management of the incident to accomplish a set of common objectives from all involved agencies.
-Unified command may be at the incident management team or area command level.
+Unified command may be at the Incident Management Team or Area Command level.

-- The concept of unified command simply means that all agencies who have jurisdictional responsibility at the incident contribute to the process of: - Determining overall strategies.

-- Selection of alternatives. - Ensuring that joint planning for tactical activities will be accomplished. - Making maximum use of all assigned resources. - The need for a unified command is brought about because: - Incidents have no regard for jurisdictional boundaries. - Individual agency responsibilities and authority is normally legally confined to a single jurisdiction. - The goals of the unified command are to: - Improve the information flow and interface between all agencies. - Develop a single collective approach to the incident regardless of its functional complexities. - Optimize the efforts of all agencies as they perform their respective missions. - Reduce or eliminate duplicate efforts or omissions. - Improve each agency's awareness of the plans and actions of all others. - Ensure that all agencies with responsibility for the incident have an understanding of their organization's goals, objectives, and restrictions. - Ensure that no agency's authority will be compromised. - Develop a set of objectives that will be developed for the entire incident.
+- The concept of unified command simply means that all agencies who have jurisdictional responsibility at the incident contribute to the process of: - Determining overall strategies. - Selection of alternatives. - Ensuring that joint planning for tactical activities will be accomplished. - Making maximum use of all assigned resources. - The need for a unified command is brought about because: - Incidents have no regard for jurisdictional boundaries. - Individual agency responsibilities and authority is normally legally confined to a single jurisdiction. - The goals of the unified command are to: - Improve the information flow and interface between all agencies. - Develop a single collective approach to the incident regardless of its functional complexities. - Optimize the efforts of all agencies as they perform their respective missions. - Reduce or eliminate duplicate efforts or omissions. - Improve each agency's awareness of the plans and actions of all others. - Ensure that all agencies with responsibility for the incident have an understanding of their organization's goals, objectives, and restrictions. - Ensure that no agency's authority will be compromised. - Develop a set of objectives that will be developed for the entire incident.

+Complex

-Complex - A complex is two or more individual incidents located in the same general proximity which are assigned to a single incident commander or unified command to facilitate management.
+A complex is two or more individual incidents located in the same general proximity which are assigned to a single incident commander or unified command to facilitate management.

-Area Command (AC) - Area command is an expansion of the incident command function primarily designed to manage a very large incident that has multiple incident management teams assigned or numerous large incidents with teams assigned.
+Area Command (AC)

+Area command is an expansion of the incident command function primarily designed to manage a very large incident that has multiple incident management teams assigned or numerous large incidents with teams assigned.
 However, an AC can be established at any time that incidents are close enough that oversight direction is required among incident management teams to ensure conflicts do not arise.